richyBaxter/geo-analyzer/README.md

   <img src="docs/demo.jpg" alt="GEO Analysis Demo" width="800">
 </div>

-*Claude analyzing a page and providing actionable GEO recommendations*
+*Claude analysing a page and providing actionable GEO recommendations*

 ---

 ## 🌟 What You Get

-### MCP-Powered Analysis in Claude Desktop
+### MCP-Powered Analysis in Claude Desktop i it's like a SAAS just without the UI, or the subscription fee.

-Talk naturally to Claude and get instant GEO analysis no switching contexts, no external tools, no manual work.
+Talk naturally to Claude and get instant GEO analysis - no switching contexts, no external tools, no manual work.

 **Three Powerful Tools at Your Command:**
-- **`analyze_url`**: Deep-dive analysis of any webpage with extractability scoring, semantic analysis, and prioritized recommendations
+- **`analyze_url`**: Deep-dive analysis of any webpage with extractability scoring, semantic analysis, and prioritised recommendations
 - **`compare_extractability`**: Side-by-side comparison of up to 5 URLs to benchmark against competitors
 - **`validate_rewrite`**: Before/after comparison proving your content improvements with percentage changes

 ### Technology Stack That Works for You

-**🔍 Content Extraction**: [Jina.ai Reader API](https://jina.ai/) strips away clutter and returns pristine markdown—1M tokens free per month
+**🔍 Content Extraction**: [Jina.ai Reader API](https://jina.ai/) strips away clutter and returns pristine markdown - 1M tokens free per month
 **🤖 Semantic Analysis**: Cloudflare Workers AI with Llama 3.3 70B extracts semantic triples, entities, and relationships
 **⚙️ Pattern Analysis**: Custom regex-based scoring measures claim density, sentence structure, and temporal markers
 **🔌 MCP Protocol**: Native integration with Claude Desktop via Anthropic's Model Context Protocol